David-Reset/Concrete-Structures-Constructability-Framework/README.md

 - **Evidence Basis** — how the guidance was established *(optional)*
 - **Examples** — real design drawings tagged as Concern, Acceptable, or Recommended *(optional)*
 - **Supporting Images** — images, excerpts, diagrams, or site photographs that support the evidence or show what the issue looks like in practice *(optional)*
+- **Related Entries** — links to other entries worth considering alongside this one (e.g. a chamfer detail and a drip groove on the same formed edge).
+Each link can carry a short note explaining why the other entry is relevant *(optional)*

 Entries are date-stamped and designed to be updated as construction technology and practice evolve.